Aabha-J/Snake-Game-Bot/README.md

 # Overview :snake:
-This project implements a classic Snake game using Pygame and trains an AI agent using Deep Q Learning to play the game.
+This project implements a classic Snake game using Pygame and trains an AI agent with pytorch using Deep Q Learning to play the game.
 The AI learns to navigate the grid, collect food, and avoid collisions with its own body and the walls.

 # Set Up :gear: